-All exam and chapter test marks are final.
-This means you cannot rewrite an exam because of a poor grade.
+All exam marks are final.
+This means you cannot rewrite an exam because of a poor grade and there are no written assignments to make up for a poor exam grade.

 All take home assignments must be word-processed.
 It is important to save a copy of any written work handed in for credit or grading.
-Details on the take home assignment and the mypsychlab chapter tests will be given to you on a separate handout at the beginning of the term.
+Details on the take home assignments will be given to you on a separate handout at the beginning of the term.